Satellite radio

 Satellite radio is defined by the International Telecommunication Union (ITU)'s ITU Radio Regulations (RR) as a broadcasting-satellite service.
-The satellite's signals are broadcast nationwide, across a much wider geographical area than terrestrial radio stations, and the service is primarily intended for the occupants of motor vehicles.
+The satellite's signals are broadcast across a much wider geographical area than terrestrial radio stations, and the service is primarily intended for the occupants of motor vehicles.
 It is available by subscription, mostly commercial free, and offers subscribers more stations and a wider variety of programming options than terrestrial radio.

 Satellite radio technology was inducted into the Space Foundation Space Technology Hall of Fame in 2002.
 Satellite radio uses the 2.3 GHz S band in North America for nationwide digital radio broadcasting.
 In other parts of the world, satellite radio uses the 1.4 GHz L band formerly allocated for DAB.

 History and overview

 The first satellite radio broadcasts occurred in Africa and the Middle East in 1999.
 The first US broadcasts were in 2001 followed by Japan in 2004 and Canada in 2005.

 There have been three (not counting MobaHo! of Japan) major satellite radio companies: WorldSpace, Sirius Satellite Radio and XM Satellite Radio, all founded in the 1990s in the United States.
 WorldSpace operated in the Africa and Asia region, whereas Sirius and XM competed in the North American (USA and Canada) market.
-Of the three companies, WorldSpace went bankrupt in 2009 and Sirius and XM merged in 2008 to form Sirius XM.
+Of the three companies, WorldSpace went bankrupt in 2009 and Sirius and XM merged in 2008 to form SiriusXM.
 The merger was done to avoid bankruptcy.
 The new company had financial problems and was within days of bankruptcy in 2009, but was able to find investors.
-The company did not go bankrupt and Sirius XM Satellite radio continues (As of 2025) to operate.
+The company did not go bankrupt and Sirius XM Satellite radio continues (As of 2026) to operate.